KubraBoduroglu/Earthquakes-REST-Api/README.md

 ## FUTURE WORKS ROADMAP

 In no specific order:
-* crud methods with db integration
+* crud methods with db integration with H2 and PostgreSQL
 * exception handling
-* authentication
+* authentication with OAuth2
-* connect more than 1 api
+* connect more api than only USGS api
 * convert to microservices
 * some kafka integration
 * some redis integration

+---